 The -merge-add-bookmarks option adds a top-level bookmark for each file, using the filename.
 Any existing bookmarks are retained.
-Adding -merge-add-bookmarks-use--titles will use the title from each PDF's metadata instead of the filename.
+The -merge-add-bookmarks-use-titles, when used in conjunction with -merge-add-bookmarks, will use the title from each PDF's metadata instead of the filename.